 These were the first 3D Metroid games.
 Apart from Pinball, they all have First-Person Shooter perspectives.
 However, Nintendo themselves bills the series as First-Person Adventure (think Zelda structure in first person)The main installments of the Prime sub-series were developed by Texas, USA-based Retro Studios, and has proven rather critically and commercially successful.
 The sub-series plot takes place between the original Metroid/Zero Mission and Metroid II: Return of Samus, and involves a radioactive mutagen named Phazon that arrives on mysterious comets and wreaks havoc on planetary environments.
 Samus spends most of the sub-series trying to stop the Phazon from turning various planets into dead husks, while at the same time, her Space Pirate enemies are trying to exploit the mutagen for their own evil plans, much like they did the Metroids before.In Prime, the planet hit happens to be Tallon IV, where Samus' Chozo guardians had a second home, and from which they have since vanished.
 This is due to a meteor charged with Phazon striking the planet, and spreading corruption in the form of Phazon, a dangerous mutagen and corruptive growth.
 Unfortunately, the Space Pirates see it as a valid power source to fuel their plans, and it's up to Samus to stop the Pirates and stem the tide of Phazon by entering the very meteor that began it all.Echoes sees a similar comet landing on a world named Aether, which is split into two worlds as a result of the crash.
-During the events of this game, Samus witnesses the rise of a new nemesis known as Dark Samus, an alter ego whose fuel and food is Phazon, thus marking a huge riot between her and the Space Pirates.
+During the events of this game, Samus witnesses the rise of a new nemesis known as Dark Samus, an alter ego whose fuel and food is Phazon, resulting in major clashes between her and the Space Pirates.
 Parallel to that event, the residents of the darker world, the Ing have succeeded on exterminating a large population of the native inhabitants of the planet, the Luminoth, and without the latter's protection almost all of the planetary energy was taken by force to the other dimension.
 As Samus tries to investigate the activities of the Pirates in Aether, she also seeks to help the Luminoth to retrieve the lost energy and get rid of the Ing before it's too late.Corruption concludes the arc by having the Space Pirates manipulated by Dark Samus into finding the source of Phazon, and assaulting the Galactic Federation with a multi-pronged attack.
 This game is known for being set in an entire galaxy, as Samus ventures into multiple planets and space vessels (each with its own lore, scenery and content) to eradicate Phazon once and for all.Hunters is a Gaiden Game that takes place between Prime and Echoes, detailing a call from another galaxy about an incredible power available to the strongest warrior who comes to take it.
 Samus and six other Bounty Hunters step up to the plate, all for different reasons.
 Hunters' seven playable characters provided multiplayer opportunities, but the game was criticized by longtime series fans as a pandering attempt to win over Halo-style gamers, with limited success at best.
 A demo of Hunters, titled Metroid Prime Hunters: First Hunt, was packaged with the original model Nintendo DS for a while - it featured three single-player modes and a multiplayer mode.
-The demo areas were worked into the maps of the final game.Pinball is a spin-off whose synopsis is a retelling of Prime's story via multiple stages of a pinball table.All three console games in the series were eventually re-released on the Wii as Metroid Prime Trilogy, together on one disc with updated Corruption-style controls for Prime and Echoes, along with a widescreen aspect ratio, bloom lighting and higher-quality textures - not to mention the token reward system and many of the sequence breaks from the first two games removed.
+The demo areas were worked into the maps of the final game.Pinball is a spin-off whose synopsis is a retelling of Prime's story via multiple stages of a pinball table.All three console games in the series were eventually re-released on the Wii as Metroid Prime Trilogy, together on one disc with updated Corruption-style controls for Prime and Echoes, along with a widescreen aspect ratio, bloom lighting and higher-quality textures, plus the token reward system and many of the sequence breaks from the first two games removed.

 This videogame sub-series provides examples of: